 What does it mean to be called a “Buddhist”?
 What exactly do you have to do to “become” a Buddhist?
 And what is the Triple Gem Refuge ceremony?

-Both of these questions have an easy answer, and also a more complex one, which I will cover in this article.
+Both questions have an easy answer, and a more complex one, which I will cover in this article.
 If you are interested in taking the next step and becoming an “official” Buddhist, you will learn how to start your journey today!

 The Buddhist Membership Card

-However if you do want a membership card, here is my gift to you…a do-it-yourself “Buddhist Membership Card”!
-Although this card will not get you into any trendy clubs in a Las Vegas hotel, and won’t even get you a discount on your meal, it can be used by you to remind yourself of the commitment you made to becoming a Buddhist.
-Click the image below to get a high quality PDF you can print out complete with instructions.
+However, if you do want a membership card, here is my gift to you…a do-it-yourself “Buddhist Membership Card”!
+Although this card will not get you into any trendy clubs in a Las Vegas hotel, and won’t even get you a discount on your meal, it can be used by you to remind yourself of the commitment you made to become a Buddhist.
+Click the image below to get a high-quality PDF you can print out complete with instructions.

 Speaking of membership cards, I always think of the song “Signs” by the Five Man Electric Band.
 At about 2:10 minutes into the song (video below) they sing “the sign says you gotta have a membership card to get inside“.
 While that is true for most ‘clubs’, Buddhism does not actually require you to “be” a Buddhist to get inside!
 But more on that later.

 When we talk about “becoming” an official Buddhist, we are specifically talking about taking “refuge” in the Triple Gem.

 The Triple Gem consists of the most important parts for any follower of Buddhism to always abide in.
 That consists of the Buddha (the teacher), the Dharma (teachings of the Buddha), and the Sangha (the monastic community).